dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-Unfortunately this past week and half I have been really sick and with a 40% assignment due in the same week for another class, I have started this assignment a little later than I would have liked.
+For my font "SERENE" I decided to go with three main shapes.
+One of these shapes being the background shape.
+The background shape is a circle which is a constant, the other two shapes being used is a circle in the middle and a rotating rectangle in the foreground.

+The inspiration I drew for this project is based off one of my part-time jobs as a photographer.
+I wanted the letters to form the inside of a lens, with simplicity at the forefront, as I am someone who pefers simple and minimal looking fonts.
+However, once I got to designing them in code I realised it is a bit more difficult to create different so many different characters, I started to notice that some of the arc almost look like something in a PacMan game.
+I decided to try and combine the two inspirations.

 For my design I went with a colourful and refreshing colour palette with light blues, pinks and yellows.
-For the design of the alphabet I decided to keep it a little simple (due to the time constraints.)
-I have chosen an arc to help shape the letters, these shapes are inspired by the pacman character.

-Added a rectangle shape as I felt like it adds more depth to the letters, some extra parameters of the rectangle eg. stroke and angle.
+I was going to originally go for a dark grey colour palette but decided it would be more enjoyable to create something bright and colourful for a change.
+For the design of the alphabet I decided to keep it a  simple and minimalistic.
+I have chosen an arc and a rotating rectangle to help shape the letters and numbers.
+By adding different parameters to the rectangle such as a stroke and having it rotate added more depth to the animation that I was doing in the exhibition phases.

-Updated the interaction.html to work with my interpolations and parameters.

-Added in my own words into swapWords including the font name "SERENE". also fixed the defalut character to represent an exclamation point.

-Played with the interpolation animation percentages to be more smooth.

-updated thumbnail and preview
+Personally, I wish I had spent a little more time on refining the design and potentially adding another shape to the characters to give it some more depth.
+However, due to the poor health these past almost two weeks and a huge assignment due in the same week for another class, I am pleased with the result.

 The parameters per letter:
   * `size` : radius of the second circle